-Perfectly crispy on the outside hash is one of my favorite breakfast recipes, but the oven version takes so long that I do not make it as an every day breakfast.
+Perfectly crispy on the outside potatoes are one of my favorite breakfast recipes, but the oven version takes so long that I do not make it as an every day breakfast.

 This recipe uses a fraction of the oil I normally would use, and is insanely crispy with barely any work!